Have you ever sat down to write business content, only to…

 - Final polish, proof, and publish

-Once you’ve conquered any overwhelm and have a checklist to follow, it’s time to write.
+Once you’ve conquered any overwhelm and have a checklist to follow, it’s time to create your business content.
 And this next step is an important one.

-Three: Fall in love with the chaos of a first draft
+Three: Fall in love with the chaos of writing a first draft

 Don’t worry if your first draft is nothing more than a rambling expansion of your thoughts on the subject you’ve chosen.